2019 UEFA Grassroots Awards winners | Inside UEFA

 The relationship between the Aberdeen FC Community Trust (AFCCT) and the Scottish Football Association is a model of best practice nationally.
 The Scottish Premiership club engages with more than 20,000 people in projects focusing on three main themes: football for life, education and healthy communities.

 FC Internazionale Milano (Italy) wins the silver award for its grassroots work, in particular its project aimed at teaching values to schoolchildren through football.
-Bronze goes to Cardiff City FC Community Foundation (Wales) for its strategy to use the appeal of football to inspire children, young people and families to achieve their full potential.
+Bronze goes to Cardiff City FC Community Foundation (Wales) for its strategy of using the appeal of football to inspire children, young people and families to achieve their full potential.

 How the UEFA Grassroots Award winners are selected